basho/basho_docs/source/languages/en/riak/dev/advanced/write-once.md

 new intermediate worker processes (implementing `gen_server` behavior).
 The role of these intermediate processes is to dispatch put requests to vnode(proxie)s in the preflist and to aggregate replies.
-Unlike the `put_fsm`, the write-once workers are long-lived for the lifecyle of the `riak_kv` application.
+Unlike the `put_fsm`, the write-once workers are long-lived for the lifecycle of the `riak_kv` application.
 They are therefore stateful and store request state in a state-local dictionary.

 The relationship between the `riak_client`, write-once workers, and vnode